ClinicalTrials.Veeva

 6. Subject is considered at intermediate or high risk for surgical valve replacement based on at least one of the following:

-2. Agreement by the Heart Team that subject is at high operative risk of serious morbidity or mortality with surgical valve replacement
+2. Agreement by the Heart Team that subject is at moderate to high operative risk of serious morbidity or mortality with surgical valve replacement.

-3. The local Heart Team, including at least 1 cardiothoracic surgeon and 1 interventional cardiologist, deems the patient to be eligible for transfemoral TAVI.
+7. The local Heart Team deems the patient to be eligible for transfemoral TAVI.

-7. Perimeter-based aortic annulus diameter between ≥ 18 and ≤ 29 mm measured by computed tomography (CT) performed within 90 days prior to planned implantation
+8. Perimeter-based aortic annulus diameter between ≥ 18 and ≤ 29 mm measured by computed tomography (CT) analyzed by a core lab.

-8. Adequate iliofemoral access with minimum average vessel diameter of ≥ 6.0mm and acceptable level of vessel calcification and tortuosity for safe placement of the introducer sheath
+1. At least one side with minimum vessel diameter ≥ 6.0 mm and acceptable level of vessel calcification and tortuosity for safe placement of the introducer sheath, as analyzed by a core lab, OR

 10. Patient (or legal representative) understands the study requirements and the treatment procedures and provides written informed consent.